vuestorefront/storefront-ui/docs/component-rules.md

 - sfComponent.scss -> styles for the component
 - SfComponent.ts -> component instance
 - SfComponent.spec.ts - unit tests for component
-- sfComponent.vue -> whole component using above partials.
+- SfComponent.vue -> whole component using above partials.
 It should look like this:

 ```html
 <script>